harvestfi/harvest-gelato/README.md

 ### Permissions

-Controller has to whitelist the deployed Resolver as hardworker.
+Harvest Controller has to whitelist the deployed Resolver as hardworker.

 ### Tests